Josh Saenz Josh Saenz

 Ready to take action?
 If you need fresh takes on how to implement collective giving, we’re here to help!

-Book a discovery call with us, and let’s explore how we can make this strategy work for your unique mission and donors.
+Book a discovery call with us, and let’s explore how you can make this strategy work for your unique mission and donors.

 Or if you’d like to better understand how collective giving looks from a donor’s experience listen to this podcast where Josh and Kaitlin Saenz, founders of Compel You, share how they were invited into this transformative way of giving.